 Why it should be so difficult eludes me.
 I know it is difficult not just because I took a while to ‘get it’; not just because those I have tried to help understand it seemed to find it as difficult as I did; but because so few people even now, decades after the principles began being taught in business schools, so few sales or business leaders seem to use strategic thinking effectively.

 It is easy to separate good and bad sales strategy.
 It should make the necessary actions obvious.

 If required actions aren't obvious, the strategy is not serving its purpose and should be renewed or revised.

 Good strategy drives tactics.
-It seems a straightforward concept yet finding a sales strategy that works is not so easy.
+It seems a straightforward concept yet finding a competitive strategy that works is not so easy.

 Sporting examples are the easiest to relate because the action takes place within confined parameters such as distance, time, or score.
 Let’s consider Mo Farah who won gold in both the 5000 meters and 10,000 meters at the 2012 London Olympics.
 It is easy to think that Mo didn’t need to out think his competitors.
 He was just too good.

 That in itself is a strategy that was likely ten years in preparation.
 “A winning general creates the conditions of victory before beginning the war“ observed Sun Tzu, 2500 years ago.

 Perhaps all athletes aspire to be the best, yet so many of those that take part in top events have little hope of winning.

 Each has their own competition with peers of similar potential.
 Amongst those closely grouped, the right strategy makes all the difference.
 If you are dominant (have run in the fastest times) and on form, you might opt to dishearten your competitors by setting a fast pace all the way.